Philosophy – thought processes discovering principles

 Don’t expect unusual outcomes by acting in a usual fashion

 Question everything and decide for yourself what is true.
 Mainstream investment methodology is considered unchallengeable, we disagree.
 We have studied the common wisdom and chosen our own path through extensive research and years of investment experience.
 Our philosophy has yielded different logical conclusions and those conclusions form principles that guide our methodology.
 A sample of our philosophical thinking is given below.
-A summary of our differences to mainstream is given here.

 Buy the right company at the right price and leave it be.